Friday continues the great weather | CBC News

 The great weather keeps rolling along in the Ottawa region.

-Expect sunshine, a bit of cloud at times and a pleasant high this afternoon near 23 C.
+Expect sunshine, a bit of cloud at times and a pleasant high this afternoon near 23 C with an overnight low of 10 C.

 Nights are cool, days warm up, and the skies will smile on us all weekend long.